ALFAcoins/alfacoins-for-woocommerce/readme.txt

 == Screenshots ==

+1. The cart page features a "Proceed to Checkout" button adorned with icons.
-1. When selected, this is how the payment option will appear
+2. Upon selection, this is the appearance of the chosen payment option.
-2. This is the ALFAcoins invoice page a customer will be sent to during checkout after selecting this plugin's payment option
+3. This is the ALFAcoins invoice page to which a customer will be directed during checkout after choosing this plugin's payment method.
-3. After customer have paid, he will be prompted to return to your site
+4. Following the customer's payment, they will receive a prompt to return to your site.
-4. The checkout will indicate they paid with Cryptocurrency
+5. The checkout will clearly denote that the payment was made using cryptocurrency.
-5. The settings page for this plugin
+6. The plugin's settings page.
+7. The option to choose from available cryptocurrency icons on the checkout page.

 == Changelog ==

+= 1.1 - 2024-02-13 =
+Updated screenshots

 = 1.0 - 2024-02-09 =
 * New cryptocurrency supported: USDT, USDC, DAI, Binance Smartchain, Tron, Polkadot, Cosmos, Cardano, Dogecoin